 Scratching is a natural behavior for cats.
 Cats scratch to groom their claws, the scratching motion helps remove dead sheaths from their front claws (they usually chew them off their back claws).
 They scratch to mark their territory.
 Their front paws contain scent glands, and scratching leaves behind their unique signature on the object being scratched.
 They scratch for exercise; scratching stretches the muscles in the front legs and all along the back.
 And they scratch simply because it feels good.Continue Reading

 Earlier this week, Samantha Martin and the Amazing Acro-Cats performed on The Late Show with Stephen Colbert – and they even got Stephen Colbert to wear cat ears!
 If you ever get a chance to see their show, which features over a dozen beautiful rescue cats, don’t miss it.
-Samantha and the Acro-Cats aren’t just about entertainment, they’re also dedicated to educating cat lovers about how training cats can enhance the bond between cats and humans, and they are devoted to animal rescue (since 2009, Samantha Martin has found homes for more than 150 cats.)
+Samantha and the Acro-Cats aren’t just about entertainment, they’re also dedicated to educating cat lovers about how training cats can enhance the bond between cats and humans, and they are devoted to the animal rescue (since 2009, Samantha Martin has found homes for more than 150 cats.)

 If you missed any of the stories featured on the Conscious Cat this week, here’s a recap:Continue Reading